Very few things have changed my life for the better like my experiences in Bulgaria.

 Typically the comfort zone is not a location, though it can be.

-More often the comfort zone and where the magic happens, is first a state of mind.
+More often the comfort zone and where the magic happens, are first a state of mind.

 Remember, it’s a state of mind.
 There are definitely times you are best off being comfortable.